dpla/social-media-proof-of-concept/CAPTURING-HOWTO.md

 It's important to use the URL of an actual TikTok video page, to ensure you trigger any CAPTCHAs that may be presented, so you can solve them while Browsertrix is watching.

-2. Browse to [http://localhost:9223/](http://localhost:9223/), complete any CAPCHA that appears, and login in the web streaming interface that appears in the web page.
+2. Browse to [http://localhost:9223/](http://localhost:9223/) on a Chromium-based browser, complete any CAPTCHA that appears, and login in the web streaming interface that appears in the web page.

 3. Click Create Profile.